 It’s good to have friends.
 That goes doubly so when you’re facing down a zombie horde or coordinating an attack on a Klingon warship.

-Here we’ve rounded up 12 games that are better in every way to play with friends.
+Here we’ve rounded up 12 co-op PC games that are better in every way to play with friends.
 Yeah, you could play some of them alone.
 Sure, you could (if you’re masochistic) play some of them with random Internet strangers who love to use profanity.
 But if you pair up with a partner or three you’ll have a much more rewarding experience.

 Unless one of you is bad at games, in which case you’ll never speak to that person again.
 Thanks, Chris.

 Editor’s note: This article has been updated periodically to refresh the list of games.

 PlayerUnknown’s Battlegrounds ($30 on Amazon) officially emerged from Early Access in December—a move that was maaaaybe a bit premature.
 The game’s struggled with some issues since then, particularly rampant cheating in the higher echelons.
-But it’s still one of the best co-op games you could pick up in 2017.
+But it’s still one of the best co-op games you could pick up.
 You’ll air-drop onto an island with friends, scrounge gear and weapons from any nearby building or structure, trade energy drinks and bandages with each other, and then try to SWAT your way through the empty countryside and tactically take out other groups.
 Or you can all pile into one of PUBG’s terrible vehicles and become a roaming Mad Max death squad.
 Either way.

-PUBG is a great battle royale-style game to play alone, but the added chaos of playing with friends—that unpredictable element that comes from introducing others to your carefully laid schemes—makes it all the more entertaining.
+PUBG is a great battle royale-style game to play alone against 99 other people, but the added chaos of playing with friends—that unpredictable element that comes from introducing others to your carefully laid schemes—makes it all the more entertaining.